iobroker-community-adapters/ioBroker.bayernluft/README.md

 <!--
 	Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
+    * (boriswerner) implemented commands for individual fan speeds (see  WS32240427 in https://www.bayernluft.de/de/wlan32_changelist.html):
+        When device is turned off, the fans can be set indivudually (commands: setSpeedIn, setSpeedOut, setSpeedAntiFreeze)
+    * (boriswerner) changed states in "states"-folder to read-only
+    * (boriswerner) fixed update interval label and set default port

 -->
 ### 2.0.1 (2025-01-16)
 * (mcm1957) AdminUI and translations have been fixed.